When it comes to finding a new job or looking to boost your income in some way, it always helps to set goals.

-Running ads for local businesses was actually one of Tom’s college side hustles, and if you learn how to run profitable ads for your clients, it can become quite lucrative for both parties.
+Running ads for local businesses was actually one of my best college side hustles, and if you learn how to run profitable ads for your clients, it can become quite lucrative for both parties.

 Advertising specialist jobs pay around $3,000 a month to start, but can actually grow to over $80,000 a year in a full-time position.

-You can also start your own advertising service and pitch to businesses with low followings or bad advertising.
+You can also start your own digital marketing side hustle and pitch to businesses with low followings or bad advertising.